 You don’t need a guide to explore the park but if you want to get the most out of your visit I would recommend hiring one for at least half a day.
 Freelancers hang around the gate and the cycle rickshaw-wallahs are very informed too.

-I also hired an ornithologist with a spotting scope and we explored on foot well away from the main paths.
+I hired an ornithologist with a spotting scope and we explored on foot well away from the main paths.
 He showed me roosting nightjars and I got to within a few feet of them.
 That’s something I will always remember.

-Most people are day visiting coach parties who stick to the main paved path.
+Most people are day-visiting coach parties who stick to the main paved path.
 Everyone else rents a bike.

-Further Reading: How to Plan a Wildlife Photography Trip
+This post will interest you: How to Plan a Wildlife Photography Trip

 When the grasslands are in full flood you can take a boat out onto the water.
 Do not miss the chance.
 It is stunning in the early morning light and you can get very close to the nesting storks.